sonejostudios/FreeCAD-Tessellator/README.md

 ### Board Filling

-This will fill the area, cutting the board at the end of the row into two parts, A and B.
+This will fill up the area, cutting the board at the end of the row into two parts, A and B.
 The A-Cut is used at the end of the current row and the B-Cut at the beginning of the next row.

 ![screenshot](Tessellator/filling.png "FreeCAD Tesselator")